thejasvibr/batracker/docs/source/other_rst/correspondence_matching.rst

 Easy case: when all signals are detected well
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Then it's mostly just a question of matching the first sounds across all channels, and then the second, and so on till all `N` sounds have been matched.
+Though, even here - there can be issues if there is even a single call that's not been detected.
+The better way to do it would be to compare the inter-mic distance to
+estimate the maximum delay possible betweeen two mics.

 Not so  easy cases: high 'signal density'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~